Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It's best to exercise at least 5 times a week.
 Make it a goal to work out for 30 minutes each time.
-Even if you can’t do 30 minutes at a time, exercising for less time will also improve many areas of health.
-For example, you could take 3 brisk walks for 10 minutes, 3 times a day.
-Talk with your health care provider about the safest way to start.
+If you can’t do 30 minutes at a time, you can break it up into smaller periods.
+For example, you could take a brisk 10-minute walk 3 times a day.
+Talk with your healthcare provider about the safest way to start.

 All types of movement count.
 Try the tips below to help you get more active.